jakerfilut/Weather-App/README.md

+# Weather App:

+This web based weather app allows you to search anywhere in the world to look at the weather.
+You can either use the search bar or click on the map.
+If you like a place you can add it to yout favorites so you always click on it later.

-# USER STORY:
+# Languages:

-As a user, I want to search for the weather forecast of a specific city.
-When I type a name in the search bar - suggested names should auto-populate.
-When I enter a city name, the map should zoom to that area and a forecast appears.
-I can favorite a city so that it'll be posted to a drop down menu of "My Cities", for my direct viewing later.
+React